artemave/REST-assured/README.markdown

 Double is a stub/mock of a particular external call.
 There is the following rest API for setting up doubles:

-* `POST '/doubles', { fullpath: path, content: content, method: method }` Creates double with the following parameters:
+* `POST '/doubles', { fullpath: path, content: content, verb: verb }` Creates double with the following parameters:

   - __fullpath__ - e.g., `/some/api/object`, or with parameters in query string (useful for doubling GETs) - `/some/other/api/object?a=2&b=c`.
 Mandatory.
   - __content__ - whatever you want this double to respond with.
 Mandatory.
-  - __method__ - one of http the following http verbs: GET, POST, PUT, DELETE.
+  - __verb__ - one of http the following http verbs: GET, POST, PUT, DELETE.
 Optional.
 GET is default.

   Example (using ruby RestClient):

-    RestClient.post 'http://localhost:4578/doubles', { fullpath: '/api/v2/products?type=fresh', method: 'GET', content: 'this is list of products' }
+    RestClient.post 'http://localhost:4578/doubles', { fullpath: '/api/v2/products?type=fresh', verb: 'GET', content: 'this is list of products' }

   Now GETting http://localhost:4578/api/v2/products?type=fresh (in browser for instance) should return "this is list of products".

-  If there is more than one double for the same request\_fullpath and method, the last created one gets served.
+  If there is more than one double for the same request\_fullpath and verb, the last created one gets served.
 In UI you can manually control which double is 'active' (gets served).

 * `DELETE '/doubles/all'`
   Deletes all doubles.